forloveandlemons/House-Number-Recognition/README.md

 # House-Number-Recognition

+Given a image with house number in it, predict the saved model.

 Referencing paper: https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/42241.pdf

 To train the classification model and the house number detection model, run the following steps: